-I am Ojibwe and a Band member of Whitefish River First Nation located on Birch Island, Ontario in the District of Manitoulin Island and I am the Founder of a First Nations owned innovative social enterprise called Birch Bark Coffee Company and I am on a mission to change Indigenous lives on a national level.
+Mark Marsolais-Nahwegahbow is Ojibwe and a Band Member of Whitefish River First Nation located on Birch Island, Ontario in the District of Manitoulin island and is the founder of the Innovative First Nations social enterprise, Birch Bark Coffee Company and he is on a mission to change Indigenous lives across Canada.

-	Indigenous people in Canada continue to live in third world conditions and I want to educate the world that Birch Bark Coffee Company can and will make a difference through innovation and self-determination.
+Indigenous people in Canada continue to live in third world like conditions and Mark’s goal is to educate the world that Birch Bark Coffee Company can and will make a difference one coffee bag at a time.

-	I was inspired by my communities and birch trees and the connection the trees had to my Indigenous heritage.
-I have always known that birch trees have been relied upon for many centuries by First Nations people, European Settlers, and Voyageurs for transporting food, medicine, paper, canoes and crafts.
+Mark was inspired by his community, Birch trees and the connection the trees had to his Indigenous heritage.
+Birch trees have been relied upon for many centuries by First Nations people, European settlers, and Voyageurs for transporting food, medicine, paper, canoes and crafts.

-	The trees remain an iconic resource today still providing medicines, jewellery and crafts and throughout Canadian history the birch trees have increased the quality of life in so many ways, for so many people, and ironically, when I researched about coffee beans I found there to be many parallels in the historical stories of the quintessential coffee bean.
+The trees remain an iconic resource today still providing medicines, jewellery and crafts and throughout Canadian History the Birch trees have increased the quality of life in so many ways, for so many people, and ironically, the quintessential coffee bean share similar traditional legends.

 BIRCH BARK COFFEE COMPANY:

 Birch Bark Coffee Company is cause-driven whose primary existence is to improve on- going social issues for Indigenous families with a focus on creating a positive community change.
 Sustainable revenue still plays an essential role in our venture and Birch Bark Coffee Company’s goal is to become a highly profitable social enterprise to ensure the foundation is a secure and sound venture.
 Mark’s speaking engagements aim to inspire future aspiring entrepreneurs interested in the Global shifts in social enterprises as it becomes part of a new movement in business and entrepreneurship.